khalid-el-masnaoui/PHP-Notes/CODING-PRACTICES.md

 - Optimize for **IDE** and static analyzer support (extensions and rule-sets!)
 - Prioritize Security
 - Optimize Performance
+- Avoiding Technical Debt
+	**the more hours you save by doing things quick-and-dirty today, the more difficult product development will be in the future**.
+All the shortcuts are taken and all the savings on code or architecture quality, accumulate as a **metaphorical technical debt**.
 ### General considerations

 - **Follow the PSR standard**